 for English in Public Communication students

-English in Public Communication students attending regular (full time) and extramural (part time) courses at Opole University are obliged to participate in internships lasting 100 hours in total.
+English in Public Communication students attending regular (full time) and extramural (part time) courses at Opole University are obliged to participate in internships lasting minimum 90 hours in total.
 The internship is organised from June till September for at least four consecutive weeks, five days a week (from Monday to Friday), for a minimum of five hours a day.
 During the internship a student is not granted any financial remuneration for the work performed.
 In exceptional cases there is an option to attend an alternative form of internship in an academic year.

 Internship should enable students to use their knowledge of conventions in public communication and provide them with opportunities to practice and develop their English in a professional environment.
 During the internship students are required to develop their problem-solving skills, information gathering and information processing skills, as well as submitting information in both written and oral forms following ethical principles.
 Additionally, students should be encouraged to participate in cooperative tasks.
 The acquired skills should facilitate students’ employment in mass media, tourist industry, publishing, education and service sectors which require a good level of language, communicative competence and awareness of culture differences.